How to Help During COVID-19

 The COVID-19 pandemic is having a profound impact on healthcare providers – and their patients, families and staff – worldwide.
 In the midst of the pandemic, generous community members have reached out to Seattle Children’s offering help.
 We are so grateful for this outpouring of support.
 If you would like to make a donation to Seattle Children’s to support our COVID-19 efforts, as well as our patients, families and staff, please read the information below.
-Thank you for your generous support during this critical time of need.
+Thank you for your generous support during this time.

-High Priority COVID-19 Funding Needs
+High-Priority COVID-19 Funding Needs

 Yes, there are high priority areas through which you can support our patient families, our workforce and the greatest needs of Seattle Children’s:

 - COVID-19 Greatest Needs Fund: Help us nimbly and flexibly meet the greatest needs of Seattle Children’s as we respond to the impact of this unprecedented crisis on patients, families and our workforce.
 Examples of greatest needs include setting up curbside screening for patients outside of our Emergency Department, establishing drive-thru testing for staff and purchasing additional personal protective equipment for care providers.
 Your gift to greatest needs helps support the continued safety for patients, their families and staff during this rapidly-changing pandemic.

 - COVID-19 Mental Health Response Fund: Support the mental health needs of youth during and after the pandemic by helping Seattle Children’s provide social and emotional support, as well as resources for the growing number of patients who are in crisis.